Lessons in Learning Chinese: Yangyang Cheng

 I think one of the biggest mistakes is that students spend lots of time learning Chinese characters at the beginning.
 What’s worse is when they are trying to learn the Chinese characters that form the spoken sentences they learn.

 The Chinese language is all about building blocks.
-For spoken Chinese, you want to start with word components, and grow into words, phrases and then sentences.
+For spoken Chinese, you want to start with word components and grow into words, phrases and then sentences.
 For written Chinese, you want to start with strokes, then radicals and then characters.
 Unfortunately, these two processes are not synchronized.
 What’s easiest to say is not necessarily the easiest to write.
 If we combine “learning how to speak” with “learning how to write” into one process, you will be forced to learn several very difficult characters at the very beginning that will put you off immediately.
 I’ve seen many students drop off Chinese classes at school simply because their teachers put too strong an emphasis on learning Chinese characters too early.
 I suggest my students start learning the basics of Chinese characters only after they have built a foundation for spoken Chinese.

 I’ve seen Chinese teachers require their students to write characters many times so that students can memorize them.
-The direct outcome of such teaching philosophy is that students spend a large amount of time doing something that is not necessary for communication and is easily forgotten.
+The direct outcome of such a teaching philosophy is that students spend a large amount of time doing something that is not necessary for communication and is easily forgotten.
 This just reinforces their original thought of Chinese being the most difficult language.
 It really doesn’t have to be this way.

 You mentioned you were a TV show host before.
 Has your teaching style benefited from your entertainment background?

 The two absolutely are beneficial to each other.
 For example, being a Chinese teacher has cultivated me to be more patient, more articulate and I’ve become a better listener because of it.
 On the other hand, being an entertainment reporter has helped me become more spontaneous, more creative and more fun, so I am better connected with my students.
-Also, the entertainment career has helped my current business tremendously.
+Also, my entertainment career has helped my current business tremendously.
 For example, being a reporter has given me a chance to learn all the nuts and bolts of producing a great entertainment show including script writing, on-camera acting, shooting and editing.
 With what I learned, I’m able to constantly apply the entertainment elements to my teaching videos to make them more fun and entertaining to watch while being informative at the same time.
 I am very grateful for all my experiences.

 What is your favorite aspect of Chinese to teach?

 My favorite aspect of Chinese to teach is Chinese grammar.
-The word “grammar” itself probably already sounds very dry and puts off lots of people, but for some reason students find my explanations of grammar clear, simple and even entertaining.
+The word “grammar” itself probably already sounds very dry and puts off lots of people, but for some reason, students find my explanations of grammar clear, simple and even entertaining.

-Grammar is actually extremely important in the language learning.
+Grammar is actually extremely important in language learning.
 A good understanding of the grammar of the target language is like having a strong and clear building structure.
 It provides a framework upon which you can build vocabulary and make your learning process easy and effective.

 To achieve this, it requires a Chinese instructor not only to be fluent in and have a thorough understanding of both English and Chinese, but also the instructor needs to care deeply about their students so that everything, including pronunciation, word formation, grammar and even culture is carefully broken down into bite-sized information and clearly explained from the students’ perspective.
 That’s exactly the kind of instruction I’m trying to provide for my students.
 When it comes to grammar teaching, I’d like to explain it like I’m telling a story.